sora-xor/sora-docs/src/polkaswap-connect-wallet.md

 ---
-title: "Connect Your Wallet to Polkaswap | Sora Docs"
+title: "Connect Your Wallet to Polkaswap | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn how to connect your wallet to Polkaswap on the Sora Network.
+      content: "Learn how to connect your wallet to Polkaswap on the SORA Network.
 Discover the supported wallet options, such as MetaMask and Polkadot.js, and follow the step-by-step instructions to establish a secure connection and start trading and providing liquidity on Polkaswap."
   - - meta
     - name: keywords
-      content: "connect wallet, Polkaswap, Sora Network, MetaMask, Polkadot.js, secure connection, trading, liquidity"
+      content: "connect wallet, Polkaswap, SORA Network, MetaMask, Polkadot.js, secure connection, trading, liquidity"
 ---

 # Connect Wallet